 - Deceased Estate.
 A valuation will certify the market value of the item when a beloved passes on.

 2. Why Should I choose a Registered Certified Valuer?

 - To ensure that your insurance company will accept the valuation.

 3. How long will it take for a valuation to be done?

 - This obviously depends on the number and complexity of your items.
-As a general guide, when you make an appointment to have a valuation preformed, after gaining the relevant information from you, you are welcome to stay and watch whilst I perform the testing and photographic process.
+As a general guide, when you make an appointment to have a valuation preformed, after gaining the relevant information from you, you are welcome to stay and watch whilst we perform the testing and photographic process.
 This can take approximately one hour per item.
 Your item is then returned to your possession and you are free to leave, we will make arrangements for you to collect the completed certificate at a mutually convenient time.
 You are welcome to stay and wait for your certificate.
-"Approximately another hour or so" there are comfortable lounge chairs, free refreshments and plenty of reading material available within my air-conditioned gem laboratory.
+"Approximately another hour or so" there are comfortable lounge chairs, free refreshments and plenty of reading material available within our air-conditioned gem laboratory.

 4. Can you value a ring I brought over the internet?

 - We value all jewellery, no matter where it was purchased.
 The type of value placed upon your jewellery will be your choice.
 The most common being Insurance Value, but Retail Replacement is also a choice for those wishing to sell their goods.
 We will go through your options with you when you arrive for your appointment.